TeamFrozenCodeFTC/Black-Ice-Path-Follower/TeamCode/src/main/java/org/firstinspires/ftc/blackice/docs/path-follower-evolution.md

 Modeled braking displacement with kP/kQuad terms and actively applied reverse power based on back-EMF to both slow and correct position error.

-Later on we would realize that just this term in our future predictive positional controller was just a more empirical version of the Derivative term.
-But the `a` quadratic term allows for a much more accurate and aggressive positional controller because it is more closely related to how the robot actually brakes.
-A simple PID positional controller can work if you tune the deceleration to be the robot's naturally deceleration but with more aggressive PID controllers it began to too harshly correct at lower velocities and overshoot at higher velocities.

 // apply constant negative power reverse to the wheel does not give accurate linear deceleration this is due the internal emf braking.